Demaratus: Reign

+Reign in Sparta

 When Cleomenes attempted to make Isagoras tyrant in Athens, Demaratus tried to frustrate the plans.
 In 491 BC, Aegina was one of the states that gave the symbols of submission (earth and water) to Persia.
 Athens at once appealed to Sparta to punish that act of medism, and Cleomenes I crossed over to the island to arrest those responsible.
-His first attempt was unsuccessful because of interference from Demaratus, who did his utmost to bring Cleomenes into disfavour at home.
+His first attempt was unsuccessful because of interference from Demaratus, who did his utmost to bring Cleomenes into disfavor at home.

 In retaliation, Cleomenes urged Leotychidas, a relative and personal enemy of Demaratus, to claim the throne on the grounds that the latter was really the son not of Ariston but of Agetus, his mother's first husband.
-Cleomenes bribed the Delphic oracle to pronounce in favour of Leotychidas, who became king in 491 BC.
+Leotychidas's anger towards Demaratus was due to a dispute over the marriage of Perkalon, the daughter of Chilon, son of Demarmenos.
+Initially, Leotychidas was arranged to marry Perkalon, but Demaratus seized her as his own.
+Cleomenes bribed the Delphic oracle to pronounce in favor of Leotychidas, who became king in 491 BC.

 After the deposition of Demaratus, Cleomenes visited the island of Aegina for a second time.
-Accompanied by his new colleague, Leotychides, he seized ten of the leading citizens and deposited them at Athens as hostages.
+Accompanied by his new colleague, Leotychidas, he seized ten of the leading citizens and deposited them at Athens as hostages.

-Demaratus and Xerxes
+In exile

 On his abdication, Demaratus was forced to flee.
-He went to the court of Persian King Xerxes I, who gave him the cities of Teuthrania and Halisarna, around Pergamum, where his descendants Eurysthenes and Procles still ruled in the early 4th century BC.
+He went to the court of Persian King Xerxes I, who gave him the cities of Teuthrania and Halisarna, around Pergamum.

 Demaratus accompanied Xerxes I on his invasion of Greece in 480 BC and is alleged to have warned Xerxes not to underestimate the Spartans before the Battle of Thermopylae:

 Xerxes also asked Demaratus about his knowledge of the Greeks and if they would put up a fight against the Persian army.
-In response, Demaratus spoke favourably about the Greeks even after he had been deposed and exiled from Sparta:
+In response, Demaratus spoke favorably about the Greeks even after he had been deposed and exiled from Sparta:

+Death and succession

+There is no known year for Demaratus's death.
+Afterward, however, his sons, Eurysthenes and Prokles, succeeded him in ruling over the cities of Halisarna and Teuthrania in Aeolis.
+This succession maintained the connection between Demaratus's lineage and the city granted to him by the Persian king.
+His descendants ruled this area for approximately the next 80 years.